iomete/iom-docs/glossary/ml-ops.md

 ---
 title: MLOps (Machine Learning Operations)
+description: MLOps - Critical in ML engineering, optimizes taking models to production, ensuring ongoing maintenance and monitoring.
-description: MLOps (Machine Learning Operations) is a critical function in Machine Learning engineering that optimizes the process of taking machine learning models to production and ensures their ongoing maintenance and monitoring.
+banner_description: MLOps (Machine Learning Operations) is a critical function in Machine Learning engineering that optimizes the process of taking machine learning models to production and ensures their ongoing maintenance and monitoring.
 alphabet: M
 ---